Excelsior District

 2 / 1Bed / bath

 What 318 Madrid illustrates about selling in the Excelsior is the kind of multi-offer outcome now showing up across the neighborhood when prep, staging, and pricing strategy are aligned.
 The home wasn't large, wasn't a corner lot, and wasn't view-equipped.
 What it had was preserved original character paired with thoughtful kitchen updates, a backyard that gave buyers a clear picture of how the home would actually live, and a list price calibrated to invite the buyer pool in rather than try to capture the eventual value at list.
-That same logic, prep that highlights existing character rather than replacing it, staging that shows buyers the lifestyle the home enables, and a competitive list price designed to draw the right buyers in fast, applies to Marina-style rowhouses and mid-century single-family homes across the Excelsior.
-The Madrid Street outcome is the seller-side playbook for the neighborhood right now.
+That same logic, prep that highlights existing character rather than replacing it, staging that shows buyers the lifestyle the home enables, and a competitive list price designed to draw the right buyers in fast, applies to Marina-style and mid-century homes across the Excelsior.

 View the full 318 Madrid Street case study →